birdandhike.com logo

 Roadside camping

 In some cases, roadside car camping literally is "roadside camping."
 For example, the NPS has been grading the Racetrack Road for years, and now there are big berms on both sides of the road that prevent campers from even thinking about pulling off the road to camp.
 Thus, along the 18-mile section of the Racetrack Road that is open for roadside camping, there are only 2-3 places where you can even pull off the road.
-Without knowing this in advance (and don't count on the rangers telling you), you are likely to drive past the two campsites near Ubehebe Crater (because they are too close to the road, don't look that nice, and are too close to civilization).
+Without knowing this in advance (and don't count on anyone telling you), you are likely to drive past the two campsites near Ubehebe Crater (because they are too close to the road, don't look that nice, and are too close to civilization).
 Then, after driving for some 1.5 hours and 17 miles, you will give up and "camp" in a pullout where thoughtless drivers will race by and throw up big clouds of dust in your face.
 There is, as it turns out, a "camping area" by Teakettle Junction where you can get a couple of feet off the road.
 This problem might not be so bad in other parts of the park, but it is a problem.

 Permits are also required for overnight backpacking trips on the Cottonwood Canyon - Marble Canyon Loop.